 Personalized Text Messaging

-With support from Microsoft’s AI for Accessibility program, CBITs is working to develop a digital mental health intervention that can help young adults learn to manage their mental health concerns.
+With support from Microsoft’s AI for Accessibility program, the Center for Behavioral Intervention Technologies is working to develop a digital mental health intervention that can help young adults learn to manage their mental health concerns.
 Even though mental health concerns like depression and anxiety are extremely common among young adults ages 18-25, most young adults are interested in managing these concerns on their own, without formal treatments like medication or psychotherapy.
 Many are open to using digital tools to help them with their mental health.
 However, because young people have little contact with the mental health system and can’t easily pay for digital health tools, there are few digital mental health solutions for this population.

-We are partnering on this project with computer scientists at the University of Toronto, and Mental Health America, our nation’s largest mental health advocacy organization.
-In 2015, Mental Health America placed mental health screening tools on their website, which are now used by more than 1,000,000 visitors annually.
+We are partnering on this project with computer scientists at the University of Toronto and Mental Health America, our nation’s largest mental health advocacy organization.
+In 2015, Mental Health America placed mental health screening tools on their website that are now used by more than 1 million visitors annually.
 The intervention will be developed and evaluated with young adults who visit the Mental Health America screening website.

 - Personalized Messaging Intervention for Young Non-Treatment Seeking Adults Delivered as a Public Health Service